HELPING YOUR TEEN

 Does this story sound familiar?

-Take care of yourself
+Take care of yourself first

 - Relaxation exercises like deep breathing, meditation and visualization.
-A daily practice can have a significant impact on their suffering;
+A daily practice can have a significant impact on their suffering.

-How to deal with siblings?
+How to deal with siblings

-You can say: “I understand that this is unsettling for you (validation).
+For example, you could say: “I understand that this is unsettling for you (validation).

-Your sister is going through a hard time and we need you to help our family get through this, as a team (collaboration).
+Your sister is going through a hard time, and we need you to help our family get through this as a team (collaboration).

 A mantra to foster hope